-Meet our new 2021 board members: Bill Baum, Flor Blake, Greg Smith, TJ Romero, Paul Gomez and Bear Gutierrez.
+Meet our new 2021 board members: Bill Baum, Flor Blake, Greg Smith, TJ Romero, Paul Gomez and Kathryn Wagner.
 Welcome to the board!
 We are so happy to have you.
 Interested in being part of this amazing team of photographers, sharing your ideas and helping out?
 Contact us!

 Bill Baum – My interest in serving on the board has developed over the last year as I’ve become more involved in the events and opportunities provided by ASMP and ASMP Colorado.
 I’d like to contribute to ASMP Colorado’s efforts to expand our membership, create more educational opportunities and broaden our impact on photographers in and around Colorado.

 I have a varied background in photography from newspaper and advertising in the late 70’s early 80’s to sports, event, commercial, architecture, and portraits.
 In the early 80’s I managed the special events programs and did marketing for Eastman Kodak (both professional & consumer markets) and then Pentax cameras.
 Indy car, Formula One, IMSA racing, America’s Cup, Equestrian, pretty much the sports outside of mainstream NFL, NBA & MLB.
 Then a 17-year career as an alpine ski coach put my photo career on hold.

 Since the early 2000’s I’ve been involved in sports, event and marketing photography for the United States Olympic Committee, various National Governing Bodies (NGB’s) for sports and recently the United States Olympic & Paralympic Museum.
 I’ve mentored photographers in the U.S. and Europe and have broad exposure to cultures and issues from travel and work in South America, Asia and Europe.
 Thank you for your consideration.